Joe Wright: Directorial trademarks

-Wright won a BAFTA award for best newcomer for Pride & Prejudice and was the youngest director to have a film open the Venice Film Festival with Atonement.
+Wright won a BAFTA Award for best newcomer for Pride & Prejudice and was the youngest director to have a film open the Venice Film Festival with Atonement.
 According to the director's commentary on Pride & Prejudice, Wright is influenced by the work of British film director David Lean, and possessing a certain knowledge of art history, tries sometimes to compose his shots after classical paintings.

 Charles II: The Power and The Passion, Pride & Prejudice, Atonement and Hanna all have long tracking shots in them.
-Atonement has a continuous 5-minute and 5 second shot of the Dunkirk evacuation.
+Atonement has a continuous five-minute and five second shot of the Dunkirk evacuation.
 "Basically, I just like showing off", Wright told the audience at the Hay Festival.

 Personal life

 After meeting on the set of Pride & Prejudice, Wright began a relationship with actress Rosamund Pike.
 They were engaged from 2007 to 2008.

-Wright was married to sitarist Anoushka Shankar, daughter of Ravi Shankar and half-sister of Norah Jones, from 2010 until 2019.
-They have two sons, born in February 2011, and February 2015.
-They separated in December 2017 and their divorce was finalized in September 2019 as a judge concluded that Wright had committed adultery and that his wife found living with him “intolerable.”
+Wright was married to British-American sitarist Anoushka Shankar from 2010 until 2019.
+They have two sons, Zubin and Mohan, born in 2011 and 2015.
+They separated in December 2017 and their divorce was finalized in September 2019 as a judge concluded that Wright had committed adultery and that his wife found living with him "intolerable".

 Since 2017, Wright has been in a relationship with American actress Haley Bennett.
-Their daughter was born on 27 December 2018 in Brooklyn Heights.
-As of 2019, the family resides in the United Kingdom in Bruton, in Somerset.
+Their daughter was born in 2018 in Brooklyn Heights.
+As of 2019, the family resides in the UK in Somerset.